 Incidentally, the annual budget of CO2 emissions per person per year under the Climate Agreement is 2.3 tonnes.
 Driving a medium-sized car for a year (12,000 km) generates about two tonnes of CO2 emissions.
 So flying really packs a punch, not to mention the fact that (usually) you have to come back home after your holiday too.

 Instead of travelling overseas to visit the Grand Canyon, you could take a trip to the Swiss Grand Canyon, the Doubs Nature Park.
 Travelling by train or an average mid-sized car, this trip amounts to just 10 or 20 kg CO2 emissions respectively each way.

-The global average for a greenhouse gas footprint, according to the Federal Office for the Environment (FOEN), is 6 tonnes.
-That’s almost three times as much as the limit to stop the climate from continuing to heat up.
-If you add to that all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.
+The global average greenhouse gas footprint is six tonnes.
+Almost three times as much as the limit to stop the climate from continuing to heat up.
+If you add all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.

 Let’s take another popular travel destination: Palma de Mallorca.

 The choice is pretty straightforward isn’t it?
 Not always.
 The prices for different trips vary hugely.
 Switzerland is not a cheap destination.
-But if you factor climate costs into the price, the differences in price get smaller and smaller.
+But if you factor climate costs into the price, the differences in price become less and less.
 So the only question that remains is ...
 Do I want to pay the true cost of my holidays or should I just lie in my hammock and leave it to the next generation to worry about?